 In many cases, your state may also offer grants for single mothers, especially if you can demonstrate financial need.
 Note that you’ll need to complete the FAFSA® to be considered for most of these state grants:

-• Kentucky College Access Program (CAP) Grant: Undergraduate students with financial need can earn up to $1,900 per year in Kentucky.
+• Kentucky College Access Program (CAP) Grant: Undergraduate students with financial needs can earn up to $1,900 per year in Kentucky.

 • MASSGrant: Massachusetts residents with EFCs below a certain threshold can receive grants for undergraduate studies.